anisfikriyyah/blog-aa/blog/2019-12-26-Cara-Pakai-React-Router.md

 } from 'react-router-dom'

-import Home from './src/Page/Home' import Home from './src/Page/About' import Home from './src/Page/404'
+import Home from './src/Page/Home' import About from './src/Page/About' import NotFound from './src/Page/404'

 class App extends Component {
   render() {